 Despite their run-of-the-mill names, the lakes of Maksimir are anything but ordinary.
 Their tranquil waters feed the surrounding forest and serve as a natural habitat for many animal species.

 The lakes of Maksimir offer the perfect backdrop for a lazy picnic, mind-clearing meditation, slow stroll, or peaceful yoga session.
 People can also drive small boats on the third lake.
-Currently, boat docks and promenades are being built on the first and second lakes, which are scheduled for completion in 2021.

 In addition to the five lakes, there are 7 springs flowing through Maksimir.
 These springs include: